-Being a heavier record, the EP omits many of Skillet’s lyrical tropes in favor of a darker lyrical style (apart from “Still Burning”, which talks about salvation and burning for Christ).
-The record will provide comfort and solace for those infected with rage and pain, and who are seeking a more aggressive sound to release their emotions.
+Spiritual Highlights: Being a heavier record, the EP omits many of Skillet’s lyrical tropes in favor of a darker lyrical style, apart from “Still Burning” which talks about salvation and burning for Christ.
+The record will provide comfort and solace for those infected with rage and pain, and those who are seeking a more aggressive sound to release their emotions.

-While Still Breathing is not as heavy as Impending Doom, Fight The Fury’s debut release is able to showcase a heavier variation of Skillet that is sure to draw a large portion of the band’s massive fanbase.
-This record will satisfy fans of Skillet and will also favor those who find the band to be lacking aggression.
-Fight The Fury is still very much a child of Skillet but is able to create memorable riffs and aggression that will hopefully be found on a future Skillet record.
+Final Word: While Still Breathing is not as heavy as something like Impending Doom, Fight The Fury’s debut release is able to showcase a heavier variation of Skillet that is sure to draw a large portion of the band’s massive fanbase.
+This EP will satisfy fans of Skillet, while also satisfying those who find the band to be lacking aggression.
+Fight The Fury is very much a child of Skillet, but is able to create memorable riffs and aggression that will hopefully be found on a future Skillet record.